PhD Graduand · Graduating August 2026

 Rhetorician of the More-Than-Human

-My research develops a perspective for examining the (il)legibility of nonhuman forms of expression within human symbolic systems.
+In response to this unprecedented planetary reallocation, my research develops a perspective for examining the (il)legibility of nonhuman forms of expression within human symbolic systems.
 Integrating rhetoric, ecocriticism, and environmental communication, I seek inclusive rhetorical practices attuned to the more-than-human world.

 Department